Inkhil

 Inkhil (إنخل) is a city in southern Syria, administratively part of the as-Sanamayn District in the Daraa Governorate.
 It is located north of Daraa and just east of the Golan Heights in the Hauran plain.
 According to the Syria Central Bureau of Statistics (CBS), Inkhil had a population of 31,258 in the 2004 census.
 The city's inhabitants are predominantly Sunni Muslims.

-Etymology

-It is said that Inkhil was named this way because of the abundance of palm trees there in the past, or it was named after a Greek ruler.
-The city has a Roman name, which means “City of Gold” in Arabic, as it is mentioned that the city was a center for tax collection during the Roman era.

 History

 Roman period

-Among the ancient ruins found in Inkhil are the remains of a large villa dating to the 2nd century CE during Roman rule.
+In antiquity, Inkhil was known as Neeila.
+Among the ancient ruins found in the village are the remains of a large villa dating to the 2nd century CE during Roman rule.
 Within the building is a large vaulted central hall which connects to several rooms containing busts and other Roman-era sculptures carved from basalt.
 Its facade has highly decorated entrances and conch-head niches.

+An inscription found on lintel fragments in an abandoned house records the construction of a temple in 161–163 CE, funded by temple treasurers named Ailius Torquatus and Sados.

 During Byzantine rule, Inkhil was dominated by the Ghassanids, Arab vassals of the empire based in nearby Jabiya.